Deepan095/Langsmith-Basics/readme.md

-# LangSmith Basics
+# LangChain and LangSmith Basics

-This is a beginner project built using **LangChain** and **OpenAI**.

-## Features

-- Accepts user input
-- Generates AI responses using OpenAI
-- Tracks execution using LangSmith
+A beginner LangChain project that accepts a user question, sends it to an OpenAI model, and displays the AI-generated answer.

 ## Technologies Used